 - Moving head anxiously from side to side.

 TIP: Look for these hunger signs closer to the next feeding time.
-If your baby hasn’t fed in two to three hours, these signs will be very prominent.
+These signs will be very prominent if your baby hasn’t fed in two to three hours.

-Some of these signs, like suckling on his hands, might be comforting or pure curiosity.
+Some signs, like suckling on his hands, might be comforting or pure curiosity.
 Thus the closer to feeding time, the easier to see the difference.